-Alejandro Aravena, the Chilean architect winner of the Pritzker 2016 prize is a social housing visionary, who engaged with residents in planning their own particular homes.
-He encourages architects from everywhere throughout the world to address issues of poverty, contamination, and segregation.
-Watch his talk in TED from October 2014 to understand a little bit better his philosophy if you haven’t seen it already.
+Alejandro Aravena, the Chilean architect who won the Pritzker 2016 prize, is a social housing visionary who engages with residents in planning their own homes.
+He encourages architects worldwide to address issues of poverty, contamination, and segregation.
+Watch his talk on TED from October 2014 to better understand his philosophy if you haven’t already.

 • Video: Alejandro Aravena: My architectural philosophy?
 Bring the community into the process